lhm30/PIDGINv2/README.md

     ```

     where 30 cores are used to produce predictions, and 0.5 would apply a 50% TPR confidence threshold

 3. ```predict_enriched.py filename.csv N_cores tpr_threshold DisGeNET_threshold```
     This script enriched targets, NCBI Biosystems pathways and DisGeNET diseases for a library of compounds, when compared to a precomputed target predictions from a background set of 2,000,000 compounds from PubChem (bg_predictions.txt).

     The protocol corrects for promiscuous models / biases in training data and to which targets are statistically associated with compounds in filename.csv.

-    Target predictions for filename.csv are compared against PubChem predictions using the Prediction Ratio (ref. https://www.repository.cam.ac.uk/bitstream/handle/1810/246122/Liggi%20et%20al%202014%20Future%20Medicinal%20Chemistry.pdf?sequence=3), Odd's Ratio and Fishers Test p-values.
+    Target predictions for filename.csv are compared against PubChem predictions using the Prediction Ratio (ref. http://tinyurl.com/predictionratio), Odd's Ratio and Fishers Test p-values.

     For tables with large numbers, the (inexact) chi-square test implemented in the function chi2 test should be used.
-Pathways and DisGeNET predictions are compared against PubChem predictions using the Prediction Ratio (ref. https://www.repository.cam.ac.uk/bitstream/handle/1810/246122/Liggi%20et%20al%202014%20Future%20Medicinal%20Chemistry.pdf?sequence=3), Odd's Ratio and Chi-square test of independence p-values.
+Pathways and DisGeNET predictions are compared against PubChem predictions using the Prediction Ratio, Odd's Ratio and Chi-square test of independence p-values.

     bg_predictions.txt contains rows of target models with corresponding columns for the number of background compounds from PubChem at a given TPR threshold (to 2DP).